Jammu and Kashmir Rifles: Kargil War

 13, 14 and 19 Jammu and Kashmir Rifles, 28 Rashtriya Rifles Battalion and Ladakh Scouts took part in Operation Vijay.
 During the war, the regiment won 2 Param Vir Chakras, 8 Vir Chakras, 2 Yudh Seva Medals, 16 Sena Medals and 8 COAS Commendation Cards.
 In recognition of the exceptional account given by 13 Jammu and Kashmir Rifles in the capture of its objectives, the unit has been awarded the Battle Honours of Dras and Mushkoh, the Theatre Honour of Kargil, along with the Bravest of the brave honour.

 Class composition

 The regiment has a class composition of 75 percentage Dogras, with the other 25 percent from Gorkhas, Sikhs and Muslims.

 Regimental Centre

 The Jammu and Kashmir Rifles Centre is located at Jabalpur in Madhya Pradesh.
-The centre was located at Satwari Lines in Jammu between 1932 and 1957, and then at Morar in Gwalior before moving to its present location in Jabalpur in 1975.
+The States Forces Infantry Training Battalion was located at Satwari Lines in Jammu between 1932 and 1957 (redesignated as Jammu and Kashmir Infantry Regimental Centre in 1950), and then at Morar in Gwalior before moving to its present location in Jabalpur in 1975.